node2own/doodle/peer-to-peer/vision/README.md

 As a back-end developer I dedicated my life to building server-based applications.
 I am very disenchanted by the collective results of so many well-intended efforts.

 I propose the creation of a civil internet that serves the interests of users instead of being littered with constructions that favour servers and cloud-providers.
-Where users a treated as people, not addicts.
+Where users are treated as people, not addicts.